zhudongdong/docs/dubbo/dubbo.md

 sequenceDiagram
 ServiceConfig ->> RegistryProtocol: export RegistryProtocol->>Protocol$Adaptive: export
-Bob--x Alice: I am good thanks!
+Protocol$Adaptive--x Alice: I am good thanks!
 Bob-x John: I am good thanks!
 Note right of John: Bob thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.